inlivedev/inlive-js-sdk/packages/room/README.md

 - `peer.replaceTrack(track: MediaStreamTrack)`

-  A method to replace the track currently being sent by sender with a new MediaStreamTrack
+  A method to replace the track currently being sent by sender with a new MediaStreamTrack.

 ### Stream object

 The stream object is an object created and stored after the method `peer.addStream()` is called.
 This object is mainly used to store the data for a specific MediaStream added by `peer.addStream()` method.
-We can say that a single stream is the representative of a single participant.
-Because of that, it's important to call the addStream method in order to create a local participant and establish a peer connection with remote peer.
+We can say a single stream object is the representative of a single participant or we can call it a **client**.

 #### Properties

 The stream object holds read-only properties based on the data client provided when creating a new stream.
-- **id**: The ID  of the stream
+- **id**: The ID or key identifier of the stream
+- **clientId**: The ID of the client which transceive this specific stream.
+- **name**: The name or label for identification purpose.
 - **origin**: The origin of the stream.
 The value is between a `local` or `remote`
 - **source**: The source of the stream.
 MediaStream from `getUserMedia()` should set a **media** source and the one from `getDisplayMedia()` should set a **screen** source.
 - **mediaStream**: The MediaStream object